nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 ---
 error: a lambda closure type has a deleted default constructor
 ```
-(A *"closure"* is ... let's keep it simple and say that *in sciencey terms*, a "function" cannot know anything except for its *parameters*, and a "closure" *can*.
+(A *"closure"* is ... let's keep it simple and say that a "function" cannot know anything except for its *parameters*, and a "closure" *can*.
 So a `[&]`-capture makes your lambda a closure and technically not a "function".
 Kinda.
-Computer science is lofty business.)
+Computer science is funky business.)

 ### *GCC lets you fuck with captures*
 Because a lambda is a struct and `[&]`-captured variables have to be represented somehow.